noopur-zambare/Vehicle-Detection-in-Aerial-Images/README.md

 # Vehicle-Detection-in-Aerial-Images
 In this work I have utilized the transfer learning to train the VGG16 model for vehicle detection in multi-modal imagery.
-We utilize the vehicle detection in aerial imagery (VEDAI) dataset, which contains overhead imagery.
+I utilized the vehicle detection in aerial imagery (VEDAI) dataset, which contains overhead imagery.

 ## Dataset
 * All experiments are performed using the VEDAI dataset, which contains aerial, ortho-normalized imagery from the publicly available Utah AGRC database.